Delooping the functor calculus tower: Homotopy theory

 where $\calU^\Sigma$ is the forgetful functor, and $\calF_{Op}^\Sigma$ is the free functor, see~\cite{Berger03}. \lq\lq{}Transferred\rq\rq{} means that a morphism $P\to Q$ of operads is a weak equivalence, respectively a fibration, if and only if it is a weak equivalence, respectively a fibration, as a morphism of $\Sigma$-sequences.
+The category $\Lambda\Operad$ is endowed with the so called {\it Reedy model structure} transferred from $\Lambda_{>0}\Seq$ along the adjunction